 Citrix admins can also make this tool available to users (instead of depending on the user to download the tool).
 The connection quality indicator can be installed along with the Citrix VDA and configured using group policies (GPOs) so it is automatically executed and running in a user’s session.
 Using this tool, Citrix users can see notifications when there is a change in the connection quality for applications and desktops delivered by Citrix virtual apps and desktops.

-The Citrix Connection Quality indicator highlights if a user’s connection to the Citrix farm is Strong, Weak, or Poor.
+The CQI highlights if a user’s connection to the Citrix farm is Strong, Weak, or Poor.
 This judgement is made by assessing several metrics during a session.
 Metrics considered include ICA Round Trip Time (ICA RTT), Latency, line speed and access bandwidth.
 As per the latest Citrix guidelines, if the latency is below 60ms, the connection is good, whereas if the latency is more than 220ms, the connection quality is weak.
-If the latency is in between 60ms and 220ms, the connection is graded as being weak.” in between will have a weak connection.
+If the latency is in between 60ms and 220ms, the connection is graded as being weak.”
 The same bounds are used for ICA RTT also.
 Bandwidth availability is also considered when determining connection quality – higher the bandwidth available, better the connection quality.